flaxandteal/flaxandteal-website/content/arches-work/_index.md

 ---

 Arches is an open source data management platform which makes it possible for meaningful organisational change.
-Jointly funded by the World Monument Fund and the Getty Conservation Institute, it has evolved into a powerful asset management and GIS tool.
+Jointly funded by the World Monument Fund and the Getty Conservation Institute, it has evolved into a powerful asset management and GIS tool. <br><br>

-Why Flax & Teal?
+<strong>Why Flax & Teal?</strong>

 We have conducted Arches workshops with the Arches team to build a roadmap for integrating the Arches software with modern DevOps flows, and are the leading team in doing so.